 - Using a vegetable peeler, shave the cucumber into ribbons until you get to the seedy core.
 Discard core and toss ribbons in vinegar mixture, coating well.
 Set aside.

-- In a skillet or pan, heat 2 tsp coconut oil over medium heat.
+- In a skillet or pan, heat 2 teaspoon coconut oil over medium heat.
 Add cauliflower rice and stir to coat.
 Cover and cook, 5-7 minutes or until tender.

 - Remove cauliflower rice from pan and return pan to stove.
-Add 1 tsp coconut oil, then add carrots and cook, stirring just until tender, 2-3 minutes.
+Add 1 teaspoon coconut oil, then add carrots and cook, stirring just until tender, 2-3 minutes.

 - Remove carrots from pan and set aside.
 Return pan to the stove and turn heat up to medium-high.
 Add the ground beef to the pan and sauté, breaking up as it cooks.